aravindar37/PDF-QA-MongoDB-Atlas/README.md

 # Step 8

+Create a MongoDB Atlas cluster.

+Create a database 'vector_search' in the cluster and create a collection 'pdf_text'.
+Open the search tab and create an index 'pdf' with following description:
+` {"fields":[{"numDimensions":768,"path":"embedding","similarity":"cosine","type": "vector" }]}`
+Create a database and collection for storing chat message history.

+# Step 9

 Open langflow (http://127.0.0.1:7860/flows).
 Click on New Project > Import from JSON > Upload rag_pdf_qa_mongodb_atlas.json

 The flow would look like below:
 ![alt text](https://github.com/aravindar37/PDF-QA-MongoDB-Atlas/blob/main/langflow.png?raw=true)

-# Step 9

-Create a MongoDB Atlas cluster.
-If cluster already exists, update the cluster URI in MongoDB Atlas flow element.
+Update the cluster URI in MongoDB Atlas flow element.

-Create a database 'vector_search' in the cluster and create a collection 'pdf_text'.
-Open the search tab and create an index 'pdf' with following description:
-` {"fields":[{"numDimensions":768,"path":"embedding","similarity":"cosine","type": "vector" }]}`

-Update the database and collection name in MongoDBChatMessageHistory element.
+Update the connection string, database and collection name in MongoDBChatMessageHistory flow element.

 # Step 10